According to LifeHappens.org, one-third of people haven’t bought life insurance because they’re unsure of how much or what type to buy.

 - Your cash value could be affected by a number of influences, including mortality rates and your life insurance company’s investment earnings and expenses.

-Your best bet is to talk with a trusted life insurance professional to discuss your current situation and your goals so you arrive at the best life insurance scenario for you.
+Your best bet is to talk with a trusted life insurance professional to discuss your current situation and your goals, so you arrive at the best life insurance scenario for you.
 As you explore your options, ask if a term life insurance policy might serve your needs.

 Term life policies offer flexibility and lower premiums than permanent life policies.
 Although they don’t provide cash value, you might find that you’ll save a substantial amount on your premium compared to what you’d pay for a permanent policy.
-And that means you could have more to invest in more lucrative retirement savings accounts like your 401K, IRA, or other plan.
+And that means you could have more to invest in more lucrative retirement savings accounts like your 401K, IRA, or another plan.

 Deciding on the right type of life insurance requires considering the present and future needs of you and your family.
 Choose carefully and wisely by doing your homework and getting guidance from a professional who will put your best interests first.